-All wealth management firms want to make the most meaningful digital transformation in the shortest time possible.
-Out of the hundreds of firms that we’ve observed over the years, most make one of two mistakes in their digital transformation efforts.
+Each of the wealth management firms we’ve spoken to are fixated on the potential of switching to digital.
+They tell us they want to make the most meaningful digital transformation in the shortest time possible.
+Out of the hundreds of firms we’ve observed over the years, most make one of two mistakes in their digital transformation efforts.
 They either:

-- Reduce the scope of their transformation to one use-case, failing to transform the whole experience of their target audience (Clients, Advisors, Back-office)
+- Fail to see the whole picture.
+They reduce the scope of their transformation to one use-case, failing to transform the whole experience of their target audience, including clients, advisors, and back-office staff.

-- They scope a massive BPM project that is over-engineered, takes years to get to market, and is outdated and inflexible when it goes live.
+- Dream too big.
+They scope a massive BPM project that is over-engineered, takes years to get to market, and by the time it does, it is outdated and inflexible.

-We explored the root of this dilemma and how real organizations are breaking through this paradigm today, in our latest webinar with CEB TowerGroup and Agreement Express CEO Mike Gardner.
+We explored the root of this dilemma and how real organizations are breaking through this paradigm today, in our latest webinar with our CEO Mike Gardner and CEB TowerGroup.

 Use-Case vs. Client-Centric Transformation

-Operations and technology leaders recognize that it is near impossible to make meaningful digital change in traditional financial institutions.
+Technology and operations leaders recognize that it is almost impossible to make meaningful digital change in traditional financial institutions.
+The organization is often resistant to change their legacy systems that have proven to be compliant and effective.
 So they make a sensible decision to reduce the scope of their digital project in the name of getting something live within the year.

-If Wealth Management firms were to change the whole experience, it would look like this:
+If Wealth Management firms were to digitize the entire process, and each participant’s experience, it would look more like this.

-The first option just isn’t acceptable to clients, advisors, or back-office staff.
-If an advisor is given new-found access to a digital forms solution that can collect client information digitally (only for certain types of forms), but must perform KYC updates on paper, or manually manage account transfers, it leads to a disjointed, confusing, frustrating experience for everyone involved.
-You simply haven’t made digital transformation, and there’s too much at stake to leave things where they’re at.
+While the first option may be faster and easier to get off the ground, it isn’t an acceptable solution for clients, advisors, or back-office staff.
+Imagine, for example, an advisor is given access to a new digital forms solution that is able to collect client information digitally on some, but not all of the forms involved in the end-to-end onboarding process.
+That advisor still has to manually enter that information to perform KYC updates on paper, or manually manage account transfers, which leads to a disjointed, confusing, frustrating experience for everyone involved.
+You simply haven’t made digital transformation, and there’s too much at stake not to.

 The solution, according to Agreement Express CEO Mike Gardner on the CEB Webinar, is to adopt Agile Client Onboarding.

-This is not a term to describe scrum-style development methods, but a philosophy of how financial institutions can make meaningful change to the whole experience without waiting 2 years to begin seeing results.
+This is not a term to describe scrum-style development methods, but a philosophy of how financial institutions can make meaningful change to the whole experience without waiting two or three years to start seeing results.

 Agile Client Onboarding: